+2.10.1

+Meeting: ICS Board

+Report Title: Development of a single strategic commissioner and

+alignment of resources with the developing places

+and neighbourhoods

+Date of meeting: Friday 12 July 2019

+Agenda Item Number: 8

+Work-stream SRO:

+Report Author: Amanda Sullivan

+Attachments/Appendices: Appendix 1 Overview of integrated care system and

+their priorities from the Long-Term Plan

+Poport Summary

+Report Summary:

-Meeting: ICS Board Report Title: Development of a single strategic commissioner and alignment of resources with the developing places and neighbourhoods Date of meeting: Friday 12 July 2019 Agenda Item Number: 8 Work-stream SRO: Report Author: Amanda Sullivan Attachments/Appendices: Appendix 1 Overview of integrated care system and their priorities from the Long-Term Plan Report Summary: 0 a vision to put the NHS on a strong footing for the • of this is to create leaner more strategic commissioners, usually one per ICS.
+The Long Term Plan sets out a vision to put the NHS on a strong footing for the future.
+An important element of this is to create leaner more strategic commissioners, usually one per ICS.
 As such, the six Nottingham and Nottinghamshire CCGs are working towards merger.

 The CCGs are also restructuring in order to develop into a single strategic commissioner and to align relevant functionality with the developing ICPs and PCNs.
-Proposed alignment is still subject to confirmation and the results of a staff er in July.
-However, proposals are consistent with the development across the ICS and recent national
+Proposed alignment is still subject to confirmation and the results of a staff consultation will be known later in July.
+However, proposals are consistent with the previous system architecture development across the ICS and recent national guidance.